NotsOverflow/notsnotes/0xFF_food_for_hypoglycemic_lover.md

 ![](images/diverse/health.svg)

-# Food for hypoglycemic lovers +plus tow bonus recipes.
+# Low-carbs food list

-> Meant for those who want to loose the fat really quickly and be in a more paleolithic diet state :)
+> List meant for people who want to loose the fat really quickly and/or are diabetic.
+> with added recepies and source for more reasearch

 > The low GL list is what impact less the blood sugar (usefull to avoid diabeties and loose weight )
 > The low GI list is what's impact less the sugar in the stomach ( usefull in case of bad bacteria activity )